The64thGamer/cheeseepedia/content/8lt5hfwlddzw1vyb/content.md

 ***Show 4 2015*** released June 15th 2015 featuring two songs
 This was created to play from June 15th 2015 - August 9th 2015.
-This show features two songs reused from {{< wiki-link "The Chuck E. Cheese Show" >}}.
+This show features two songs reused from [The Chuck E. Cheese Show].

 ## Show List: